Books on Music, Creativity & Health

 The main idea of Integrated Practice is that music itself gives you clues and indications on how you can be a healthy performer giving meaningful performances.
 The music score, in other words, is a map to hidden treasures, and Integrated Practice helps you read the map and navigate the terrain.

 The book has its own dedicated website, with dozens of video and audio files illustrating the book's concepts and exercises.

-My newest book will be published by Oxford University Press in December, 2017.
+My most recent book was published by Oxford University Press in December, 2017.
 Click here to read a detailed description of its philosophy and contents.

 An introduction to the Alexander Technique for all readers, A Skill for Life was published by the Crowood Press in 1999.
 I also wrote its French version, La Technique Alexander: Principes et Pratique, published by Editions Dangles in 1997.
 A Japanese version, which I totally rewrote before its translation, came out in 2011.
 The same version was published in Estonian in 2013.